 - The Belisarius Series with Eric Flint.
 The life of the Byzantine General Belisarius as an alternate history, where the two great powers from the far future have each sent an emissary to alter the past in Belisarius' lifetime.

 - Northworld series.
 Retelling of selected Norse myth as sci fi using powered armor.
 The name's a pun.
 North for a cold world like the frozen north of Norse myth.
 "Norse" itself probably ultimately derived from Middle Dutch nort for, what else, "north."
 Also for "North's World" for the expy of Odin, who in the books is named North and commanded a team sent to explore the planet.

 - The Reaches: Igniting the Reaches, Through the Breach, and Fireships.
 Set a thousand years after the collapse of an interstellar government, and based on the period when Spanish and British exploration and exploitation were colliding in the New World, with particular inspiration from the exploits of Sir Francis Drake (no relation).
 The planet Venus fills the role of Britain (ruled by Governor Halys), while Spain is played by the Canada-based government of North America.

 Selected Other Works:

-Take That, Critics!: Hammer's Slammers was reviewed unfavorably early in his career by reviewer Charles Platt, who said that if Drake had ever seen war he wouldn't have written "such queasy voyeurism".
-In response, many of his works feature a reprehensible character named "Platt" who typically dies violently.
+- Take That, Critics!: Hammers Slammers was reviewed unfavorably early in his career by reviewer Charles Platt, who said that if Drake had ever seen war he wouldn't have written "such queasy voyeurism".
+In response, many of Drake's works feature a reprehensible character named "Platt" who typically dies violently.
 About the best any "Platt" can hope for is to be stupid.